pomsky-lang/rulex-rs.github.io/README.md

-# rulex website
+# pomsky website

-The rulex website.

-### License

-Dual-licensed under the MIT and Apache-2.0 license.
+The repository for the website has [moved here](https://github.com/rulex-rs/website).